Helzberg Diamonds Review (2023)

 Helzberg Diamonds Create Your Own Lab-Grown Jewelry

 Luckily, Helzberg Diamonds also allow you to choose your own diamonds from their loose diamond inventory.
-This is more than you can at one of the other mall-jewelers, Zales, or pre-set-only seller, Lightbox Jewelry.
+This is more than you can at one of the other mall jewelers, Zales and Kay Jewelers, or pre-set-only sellers, Lightbox Jewelry.
 This is Helzberg’s chance to redeem themselves from the disappointing experience with the pre-set jewelry.
 So let’s assess that process next in our Helzberg Diamonds review.

 As we noted above, Helzberg Diamonds has a good selection of lab-grown diamonds in their inventory, even if there are grades they do not cover.